0x4248/Shell/README.md

 ## ✅ OS Support

 Linux is fully supported.
-MacOS and Windows my work but are not fully tested.
+MacOS and Windows may work but are not fully tested.

 ## 📝 License